In this article

 - Privacy: moderate search engine content, ads, and trackers

-- Allow list and Block list: allows you to type in specific domains or upload a CSV file of domains to either allow or block
+- Allow list and Block list: add specific domains or upload a CSV file of domains to either allow or block

 - Labs: Beta filtering features, including FirstSight